COVID-19 business resources

 The Unemployment Insurance (UI) program assists workers who cannot work, have their hours reduced or lose their job as a result of the pandemic.
 The UI program is prepared and ready to assist these workers.
 Visit the UI website to find out more or to apply for benefits.

 Sales Tax Grace Period

-Restaurants, bars and other hospitality businesses impacted by the temporary closure order have a 30-day grace period in paying sales and use tax.
-During this time the Minnesota department of Revenue will not assess penalties or interest.
-This means that affected businesses with a monthly Sales and Use Tax payment due March 20, 2020 will have until April 20 to make that payment.
-These customers should still file their return by March 20.
+Restaurants, bars, and other hospitality businesses impacted by the temporary closure order have a 30-day grace period in paying sales and use tax.
+During this time the Minnesota Department of Revenue will not assess penalties or interest.
+This means that affected businesses with a monthly Sales and Use Tax payment due March 20, 2020, will have until April 20 to make that payment.
+These customers should still file their returns by March 20.
 Find out more at the Minnesota Department of Revenue website.

 Center for Disease Control Guidance

 The Center for Disease Control has released interim guidance for businesses and employers as they plan, prepare, and respond to coronavirus impacts.
 Find out more at the CDC website.

 Small Business Owner's Guide to the CARES Act

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act is intended to assist businesses with programs to meet their needs regarding issues they are facing from the coronavirus pandemic.
 The guide provides additional information on programs that will soon be available, primarily through the Small Business Administration.
 View the guide (PDF)